openfaas/faas/CONTRIBUTING.md

 * Effort required for CI/CD, release, ongoing maintenance
 * Migration strategy / backwards-compatibility
 * Mock-up screenshots or examples of how the CLI would work
+* Clear examples of how to reproduce any issue the proposal is addressing

 If you are proposing a new tool or service please do due diligence.
 Does this tool already exist?
 Can we reuse it?
 For example: a timer / CRON-type scheduler for invoking functions.

+#### What happens if you ignore the process?

+If you raise a PR without following the process, it will be closed immediately and marked as invalid, this is because you have chosen not to honour the community guidelines.

+This is not the end of the discussion, but it's not a great first impression for the community either.
+At that point, you should request comment on your proposal issue from the project lead and core contributors.

-### Paperwork for Pull Requests
+#### Paperwork for Pull Requests

 Please read this whole guide and make sure you agree to the Developer Certificate of Origin (DCO) agreement (included below):